Simulation-Software-Engineering/Lecture-Material/virtualization-and-containers/material/vagrant_slides.md

   - Files can be exchanged between Guest and Host (bidirectional)
 - Default:
-  - Directory containing `Vagrantfile` mounted to `/vagrant` in the Guest
+  - Directory containing `Vagrantfile` mounted to `/vagrant` in Guest

 ---